YarNhoj/npug/landslide/slides/npug.md

 # What is Docker

+Containers are built on the idea of Kernel Namespaces.

+Namespaces wrap system resources in an abstraction that make it seem like each process has it's own isolated instance of the global resource.

-Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications.
+Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications in containers

 Docker can run on any x64 machine with a modern linux kernel and isolates processes from each other and from the underlying host.

 It is a building block for automating distributed systems.
 Containers behave the same regardless of where, when, and alongside what they run.

+Traditional OS; Ubuntu, CentOS, RHEL

+Light OS; TinyCore, CoreOS, Atomic

+Hosted; GCE, Amazon, IBM

+---

+# Containers vs VM's

 Containers are NOT virtual machines.

 Virtual machines have a full OS with lots of overhead, Containers share the host’s OS.

+This enables near native performance in a container because you don't deal with the vitual hardware.

+The reduction is overall cost also allows greater density on the host.

+Containers launch near instantly.
+No more waiting on someone to provision a vm for you.

+Containers aren't going to replace VM's...Yet

 ---